Functions and Closures

 keyword.
 Every anonymous function is, in essence, a class that implements one or more interfaces.

-Here's an example where the function explicitly implements interfaces:
+Here's an example where the function explicitly implements an interfaces:

 // fn(a: bool) -> void